trace2798/google_ai_hackathon/README.md

 - Chat with your document
 - Langchain wiki tool to search wikipedia and then generate response back using LLM
 - Langchain agent integration with gemini AI to browser website and the internet.
+- Implementation of server actions.
+- Ability to soft/permanently delete thread and add custom prompt for thread.
+- Restore soft deleted threads and files.

 ### Prerequisites